 A.4.2.2.4.4.3 There is no recognized animal model available to identify substances which cause immunological contact urticaria.
 Therefore, classification will normally be based on human evidence, similar to that for skin sensitization.
 A.4.3.2

-A.4.3.1 Classification of Mixtures When Data Are Available for the Complete Mixture
+A.4.3 Classification Criteria for Mixtures A.4.3.1 Classification of Mixtures When Data Are Available for the Complete Mixture

 When reliable and good quality evidence, as described in the criteria for substances, from human experience or appropriate studies in experimental animals, is available for the mixture, then the mixture shall be classified by weight of evidence evaluation of these data.
-Care must be exercised in A.4.3.: evaluating data on mixtures that the dose used does not render the results inconclusive.
+Care must be exercised in A.4.3.3 evaluating data on mixtures that the dose used does not render the results inconclusive.

-Classification of Mixtures When Data Are Not Available for the Complete Mixture: Bridging Principles both the individual ingredients and similar tested mixtures to adequately characterize the hazards of the mixture, these data will be used in accordance with the following agreed bridging principles as found in paragraph A.0.5 of this Appendix: Dilution, Batching, Concentration of mixtures, Interpolation within one hazard category/subcategory, Substantially similar mixtures, and Aerosols.
+2 Classification of Mixtures When Data Are Not Available for the Complete Mixture: Bridging Principles

+A.4.3.2.1 Where the mixture itself has not been tested to determine its sensitizing properties, but there are sufficient data on both the individual ingredients and similar tested mixtures to adequately characterize the hazards of the mixture, these data will be used in accordance with the following agreed bridging principles as found in paragraph A.0.5 of this Appendix: Dilution, Batching, Concentration of mixtures, Interpolation within one hazard category/subcategory, Substantially similar mixtures, and Aerosols.